Rigidity of Complete Gradient Steady Ricci Solitons with Harmonic Weyl Curvature: Introduction

 {\rm (iv)} $(M^n, g)$ is a quotient of some warped product expanding Ricci soliton of the form

 where $\left(N^{n-1}, \bar{g} \right) $ is an Einstein manifold of negative scalar curvature. \end{theorem}

-Inspired by the work of Cao-Chen \cite{CC1, CC2} and the work of Kim \cite{Kim}, we in fact derived a local description of Ricci soliton metrics and potential functions under the assumption of harmonic Weyl curvature.
-By using the method of exterior differential and moving frames, we first obtain the integrability condition of harmonicity and give a local structure of the soliton metric, which is necessarily a multiply warped product.
+Inspired by the work of Cao-Chen \cite{CC1, CC2} and the work of Kim \cite{Kim}, we in fact derived a local description of Ricci soliton potential functions under the assumption of harmonic Weyl curvature.
+By using the method of exterior differential and moving frames, we first obtain the integrability condition of harmonicity and give a local structure of the soliton metric with a multiply warped product.
 Then we divide the discussion into three cases, according to the numbers and multiplicities of distinct Ricci-eigenvalues.
 As a result, we obtain the following local classification.

-\begin{theorem} Let $(M^n, g, f)$, $(n\geq 5)$, be an $n$-dimensional (not necessarily complete) connected gradient Ricci soliton with harmonic Weyl curvature.
+\begin{theorem} Let $(M^n, g, f)$, $(n\geq 5)$, be an $n$-dimensional (not necessarily complete) connected gradient Ricci soliton with harmonic Weyl curvature and multiply warped product metric of eigenspaces with the Ricci tensor.
 Then it is one of the following four types.

 {\rm (i)} $(M^n, g)$ is Einstein, and $f$ is a constant function.

 {\rm (ii)} For each point $p \in M$, there exists a neighborhood $U$ of $p$ such that $(U, g)$ is isometric to a domain in the Riemannian product $\mathbb{R}^{r}\times N^{n-r}$ with $g= ds^2 + s^2d\mathbb{S}^2_{r-1}+\tilde{g} $, where $2 \leq r\leq n-2$ and $\left(N^{n-r}, \tilde{g}\right)$ is Einstein with the Einstein constant $\rho\neq 0$.
 The potential function is given by $f = \frac{\rho}{2} |x|^2$ modulo a constant on the Euclidean factor.